vacool6/basic-transition/README.md

-CSS basic Transition!
+# Basic CSS Transitions!

 This is a basic CSS transition project with a lot of room for improvements.